tramarobin/fctSnPM/README.md

 ```

 ### Obligatory inputs ###
-* `data` is a x by y cell array.
-x corresponds to a subjects and y corresponds to a repeated measure.
+* `data` is a x by y cell array, with x corresponding to subjects and y corresponding to repeated measures.
 Each cell contains a column vector (1D) or a matrix (2D) corresponding to the mean of the subject and condition.
 * `independantEffects` is a cell array defining the independent effects.
-1 cell by effect.
+There must be 1 cell by effect.
 Each cell contains the name ('char') of each modality for the given subject and must correspond to the number of subjects/rows (x).
+For instance `independantEffects{1}={'Male' 'Male' 'Female' 'Female'}` if the two first subjects are `Male` and the two last are `Female`.
 * `repeatedMeasuresEffects` is a cell array defining the repeated measure effects.
-1 cell by effect.
+There must be 1 cell by effect.
 Each cell contains the name ('char') of each modality for the given condition and must correspond to the number of conditions/columns (y).
+For instance `repeatedMeasuresEffects{1}={'PRETEST' 'POSTTEST' 'RETEST'}` if there was 3 times of measurement.

 ### Optional inputs ###
 Optional inputs are available to personalize the figures.